seasketch/geoprocessing/website/docs/tutorials/newproject.md

 ❯ No, just precalculate everything (may take a while)
 ```

-Choose to "precalculate everything".
-Then press enter.
-The precalc process may take a while.

 What's happening is that the precalc script starts a local web server on port 8001 that serves up the datasources in `data/dist`.

 The precalc script then gets all your project datasources with `precalc: true`, and all your project geographies with `precalc: true`, and then calculate `area`, `sum`, and `count` metrics for each combination of datasource and geography.

-Once complete `project/precalc.json` is updated with the new metric values.
+Once complete `project/precalc.json` will have been updated with the new metric values.

 If your datasource has `classKeys` defined in its record, precalc will also calculate `area`, `sum`, and `count` for each unique class value found within the classKey.